What are TLR payments?

 How much are TLR payments worth?

 The following structure for TLR payments reflects the former five levels of Management Allowances at values uprated in line with annual changes to the TLR payment ranges.
-The values below are recommended for 2018-19 and are reviewed each year.
+The values below are recommended in England for 2021-22 and are reviewed each year.

 Variations between schools on the levels and values of TLR payments will increase inequality within and between schools and complicate the career path for teachers.